 Welcome to the University of Wisconsin Department of Radiology.
 It is our privilege to be part of one of the great public universities, and in turn, our department has made substantial contributions to the world-renowned reputation of the University of Wisconsin.
-Reflecting on our 82-year history, I am extraordinarily proud of the contributions that University of Wisconsin faculty have made to the field of radiology.
+Reflecting on our long history, I am extraordinarily proud of the contributions that University of Wisconsin faculty have made to the field of radiology.
 Highlights include the publication of the seminal diagnostic radiology educational text by Drs.
 Paul and Juhl in the ’70s, the development of digital subtraction angiography in the ’80s, magnetic resonance angiography in the ’90s, and promising cancer diagnostics and therapeutics in the millennium.
 We are proud to have catalyzed imaging research by starting the first independent Department of Medical Physics led by the “father” of Medical Physics, Dr. John Cameron.

 Our mission is to advance human health through innovation in imaging and image-guided therapies.
 I believe our department has had an enormous impact on patient care, research, and education in the field of diagnostic and interventional radiology.
 As chair of our department, I am extraordinarily enthusiastic about the future of the University of Wisconsin Department of Radiology.
-Please join us in our effort to achieve our mission by joining our research effort, learning from our educational initiatives, or witnessing our outstanding patient care.
+Please join us in our effort to achieve our mission by joining our research effort, learning from our educational initiatives, or participating in our outstanding patient care.

 ABOUT THE DEPARTMENT OF RADIOLOGY

 - More than 120 faculty members, over 20 fellows, and 37 residents